Tusharfv15/AI-RECRUIT/README.md

 **AI-Recruit is an AI-driven mock interview platform designed to simulate realistic interview experiences.**

 ## Key Features:
-- AI-Generated Questions: Powered by Gemini's LLM model to create tailored interview scenarios based on user profiles and responses.
+- AI-Generated Questions: Powered by **Gemini's LLM model** to create tailored interview scenarios based on user profiles and responses.
-- Real-Time Interaction: Integrated React Webcam for seamless user interaction and a speech-to-text recognizer with 85% accuracy.
+- Real-Time Interaction: Integrated React Webcam for seamless user interaction and a speech-to-text recognizer with **85% accuracy**.
 - AI-Based Feedback: Automated feedback system that evaluates and rates user responses, improving the interview process.
 - [Live](https://ai-recruit-indol.vercel.app/)